heavy-duty/platform/apps/DRILL.INSTALLATION.md

 - Update the clientID with the githubClientID you already have on your .env file.
 - Update the githubRepository with the _< username >/< name >_ of your Github repository.
 - Update GatewayURL with the domain of the vercel Gateway app already deployed (check the vercel domain of the app).
 - Update the programId with the id of your program.
+(If not using the default Drill)

 **NOTE**: Be sure to use all the data from the early steps, like the URL of the recent deployed gateway and the github id you got when the github app was installed.